-When it comes to finger food then it is hard to beat a pizza, this rocket pesto pizza is very much a change form the norm.
-It is gloriously savoury and indulgent with a thick and voluminous crust!
+This rocket pesto pizza is very much a change form the norm, it is gloriously savoury and indulgent with a thick and voluminous crust!

 Rocket Pesto Pizza with Goats Cheese and Bacon.